daroga0002/daroga0002/README.md

 ### Who am I 🧑‍💼

+My name is Dawid, and I am based in Warsaw, Poland.
 I specialize in technology, cloud computing, and IT architecture.
 I work with organizations to plan, build, and maintain secure and scalable infrastructure, platforms, and business services.
+Over my career, I have gained experience with a broad range of technologies and held various roles across different sectors and companies.

+Currently, I am focused on Cloud and Cloud-Native technologies, Kubernetes, and DevOps practices.

 ### How I work 🏗️